 Every hour of the day an artist falls to earth and we fall beside them.
 I fell a long time ago with Arky Levin.
 But I fell before that beside Marina Abramovic.

-The viewpoint of the muse is unerringly patient but anti-censorious, willing the objects of their attention to harness the energy from and respond to life changing events, rather than avoiding that which saddens them.
+In The Museum of Modern Love the viewpoint of the muse is unerringly patient but anti-censorious, willing the objects of their attention to harness the energy from and respond to life changing events, rather than avoiding that which saddens them.

 Rose takes her readers on a similarly moving journey while witnessing the transformation of her characters.
 The message that reverberates throughout is for there to exist great sadness or loss there must also be great love to be experienced, celebrated or admired.